Lemoncode/git-from-ui-to-terminal/README.md

 Ouch we got merge conflicts !!
 Now we have to fix them running the _git mergetool_ command.

 Before running this command, let's make the follwing check, do you have a merge tool installed and configure?
-If not jump to the section Mis/Setting up a merge tool in this readme.
+If not jump to the section **Misc/Setting up a merge tool** in this readme.

 Let's run the command to start the merge: